-Before we jump into the list, note that when we say the Pacific Northwest, in this case we mean Washington, Oregon, and Idaho.
+Before we jump into the list, note that in this case, when we say the Pacific Northwest, we mean Washington, Oregon, and Idaho.
 For affordable ski resorts in Canada, see our article here.
 You can find more recommendations of affordable ski resorts in America in this article.
 After your trip, rate and review the ski areas you visited.
-When you leave a resort review on our website or post a firsthand report on our app during the month of January you’ll be entered into a giveaway for an Odlo Cocoon N-Thermic Light insulated jacket ($190 value).

 Note: Ticket prices change with the time of the season, snow conditions, and during special promotions.
 As such, these prices may fluctuate during the season.
 Look for deals early in the ski season, late in the season, and on weekdays.